blackhatdk/PRODIGY_CS_04_SIMPLE-KEYLOGGER/README.md

 Procedure

-Step1: Download the zip file and extract it.
+Step 1: Download the zip file and extract it.

-Step2: Run "main.py".

-Step3: Now automatic open "cmd dialog box".
+Step 2: Run the "main.py" on Python IDE.

+Step 3: Setup the python environment .

+Step 4: run the program